lowercraft/academic-website/content/home/experience.md

 weight = 40  # Order that this section will appear.

 title = "Work Experience"
-subtitle = "Here is a list of my past and current employments.
-Creativity, responsibility, and precision are three main features common to all of them."
+subtitle = "Here is a list of my past and current employments or other payed positions."

 # Date format for experience
 #   Refer to https://sourcethemes.com/academic/docs/customization/#date-format